veertuinc/anklet/README.md

 Plugins are, currently, stored in the `plugins/` directory.
 They will be moved into external binaries at some point in the future.

 Plugins are loaded in the order they are listed in the config.yml file.
-We use the `workerGlobals.Plugins[plugin.Plugin][plugin.Name].Paused` to handle this.
+We use the `workerGlobals.Plugins[plugin.Plugin][plugin.Name].Paused.Store()` to handle this.
 Your plugin logic MUST set this to `false` when it handles cleanup.

 Each plugin will also wait others of its type to finish "preparing" before they start.
-Once it's safe to allow other plugins to start, the plugin logic must perform `workerGlobals.Plugins[plugin.Plugin][plugin.Name].Preparing = false`.
+Once it's safe to allow other plugins to start, the plugin logic must perform `workerGlobals.Plugins[plugin.Plugin][plugin.Name].Preparing.Store(false)`.

 #### Guidelines